Milton rail crash

 The Milton rail crash was a crash in 1955, at Milton, Berkshire (now part of Oxfordshire).
 A passenger train took a crossover too fast and derailed.
-Eleven were killed, and 157 were injured.
+Eleven people were killed, and 157 injured.

 Overview

-The crash occurred at about 13:15 on Sunday 20 November 1955, at Milton, between Steventon and Didcot on the line from Swindon on the Western Region of British Railways.
-The train involved was the 08:30 excursion train from Treherbert, South Wales, to Paddington station, consisting of ten coaches hauled by Britannia Pacific no. 70026 Polar Star.
-The train failed to slow down for a low speed crossover.
+The crash occurred at about 13:15 on Sunday, 20 November 1955, at Milton, between Steventon and Didcot on the line from Swindon on the Western Region of British Railways.
+The train involved was the 08:30 Paddington station-bound excursion train from Treherbert, South Wales, consisting of ten coaches hauled by Britannia Pacific no. 70026 Polar Star.
+The train failed to slow down for a low-speed crossover.

 The engine and several carriages rolled down an embankment, which exacerbated the severity of the accident.

 Contributing factors

 Because the track involved had been formerly operated by the Great Western Railway, the signals were on the right hand side, but the train was hauled by one of the new British Railways Standard Class 7 locomotives, which had its driving position on the left hand side.
 This incompatibility hampered the driver's view of the signals.

 There was a berth track circuit approaching the crossover, but it was much longer than the train, which made it hard for the signalman to estimate the speed of the train.